Press-OK/SmallMimic/README.md

         Send a string of keys for the listener to press one at a time.

     void sendKeys(char*, short);
-        Same as above, but with a specified delay (MS).
+        Same as above, but with a specified delay (MS) between keys.

     void keyDown(char*);
         Send a single key press with no release.